 Date Street, Diamond Head of the bus stop from the Kaimukī High School fields.

 If you don’t want to take the trolley, you can also catch TheBus route 3, which stops at the campus, or use your favorite ride-hailing app.

 It doesn’t cost anything to enter the fairgrounds.
 So, you can walk in, take a look and decide if you want to stick around for a whirl on the Wave Swinger, take your pick of 56 food options, shop in the Chic Boutique or play games.

 You can purchase scrip from multiple booths on the carnival grounds for food and to use in the Keiki Corner, and/or reload your E.K.
 Fernandez Fun Pass for the midway games (games will cost 33 to 60 credits) and rides (see pricing here).

 What to Eat

 Can we suggest everything?
-We’re curious about the new poi and sweet-and-spicy malassadas; the latter features the favorite fried treat coated in sugar infused with Hawaiian chili pepper and sriracha.
-Also new this year are a boneless kalbi plate and specialty hot dogs topped with okonomiyaki, kim chee and nachos.
+We’re curious about the mysterious Unicorn Puffs and the variety of cupcake flavors; the latter features the favorite baked treat in either red velvet, oreo or strawberry.
+Also new this year are truffle garlic fries and the "Walking Taco", served in a chip bag with chips, chili, cheese, and other toppings.
 Of course, there will be the usual malassadas and longtime favorites including Greek and bulgogi wraps, ‘Iolani Waffle Dogs, huli beef sandwiches, smoked turkey legs, chicken and sausage gumbo, Okinawan noodles, BBQ corn, shave ice and more.

-For an upscale treat, head to the Gourmet Tent for lobster bisque, lobster and shrimp rolls, pasta Bolognese with toasted garlic bread and “local-style” chicken curry.
+For an upscale treat, head to the Gourmet Tent for pork belly sliders, lobster and shrimp rolls, braised beef risotto with vegetable caponata and chicken marsala with toasted garlic bread.